 - Give extra attention when siblings are playing nicely together.
 It will increase the likelihood that you will see this more often.

 - Ignore them when they are having minor disputes.
 Try not to intervene.
-However, jump in if they are going to endanger each other, or disagreement escalated to dangerous level.
+However, jump in if they are going to endanger each other, or disagreement escalated to a dangerous level.

-- After a major conflict, when everyone involved are calmed down, have a debrief session.
+- After a major conflict, when everyone involved is calmed down, have a debrief session.
 Talk to them about how they have handled themselves, how they can compromise, share, take turns, and respect one another.